 But enough about the ACU, that’s in the past.
-The Army eventually woke up to the fact that the ACU is a failure, and began issuing a commercially-available uniform called MultiCam… but only to units deployed in Iraq and Afghanistan.
+The Army eventually woke up to the fact that the ACU is a failure, and began issuing a commercially available uniform called MultiCam… but only to units deployed in Iraq and Afghanistan.
 The rest of the Army in garrison remained mired in a sea of ACUs.
 The Army has been using MultiCam as an “interim” solution to the ACU problem.
-This was a great idea, and was something the entire military should have gone to originally if we needed a change from BDU/DCU.
+This was a great idea and was something the entire military should have gone to originally if we needed a change from BDU/DCU.
 Multicam works, it comes in multiple patterns, and oh yeah, it blends in with something other than your grandmother’s grey-green couch.
-MultiCam is commercial-off-the-shelf, which means there’s already a production line, and there are already producers ready to meet demand for not only uniforms, but for other accoutrements as well.
+MultiCam is commercial-off-the-shelf, which means there’s already a production line, and there are already producers ready to meet the demand for not only uniforms but for other accouterments as well.

 So, given MultiCam’s effectiveness, the fact that it is already fielded and field-tested, that troops love it, and it is already commercially available (i.e. no R&D costs), I’m relieved to know that the Army has selected MultiCam as the replacement for the much-maligned ACU.